crb233/unarian/README.md

 The beauty of this language is in its simplicity.
 There are only two built-in functions: increment and decrement, and only two ways to combine existing functions into new ones: composition and alternation.
 Despite this simplicity, Unarian is capable of representing arbitrary computable functions.

+See also the [Esolangs](https://esolangs.org/wiki/Unarian) page for this language.

 ## This Repository